 Rectal bleeding should be reported to a GP or specialist doctor.
 Often, the history and examination suggests a very low risk problem, and watchful waiting or topical therapy is all that is required.

-On occasion, the doctor may suggest ruling out inflammation, a polyp or cancer in the bowel, in which case an endoscopic examination with a small flexible camera called an endoscope may be suggested.
+On occasions the doctor may suggest ruling out inflammation, a polyp or cancer in the bowel, in which case an endoscopic examination with a small flexible camera called an endoscope may be suggested.

 If you need to see a doctor about blood in your stool, visit Dr Evangelos Russo’s profile and make an appointment with him.